shema-hub/Alx_DjangoLearnLab/Introduction_to_Django/LibraryProject/LibraryProject/README.md

     ```bash
     cd LibraryProject
     ```
-3. Install the required dependencies:
+3. Create a virtual environment:
     ```bash
+    python -m venv env
+    ```
+4. Activate the virtual environment:
+    - On Windows:
+        ```bash
+        .\env\Scripts\activate
+        ```
+    - On macOS and Linux:
+        ```bash
+        source env/bin/activate
+        ```
+5. Install the required dependencies:
+    ```bash
     pip install -r requirements.txt
     ```
-4. Apply the migrations:
+6. Apply the migrations:
     ```bash
     python manage.py migrate
     ```
-5. Create a superuser:
+7. Create a superuser:
     ```bash
     python manage.py createsuperuser
     ```
-6. Run the development server:
+8. Run the development server:
     ```bash
     python manage.py runserver
     ```

 ## Usage

-- Access the admin panel at `http://127.0.0.1:8000/admin/` to manage the library.
+- Access the admin panel at `http://127.0.0.1:8000/admin` to manage books and members.
-- Use the main application to search for books and manage borrowing.
+- Use the main application to search for and borrow books.

 ## Contributing